nikunjlad/Interpretability-in-Image-Classification-Techniques/docs/chapters/chap1/introduction.rst

 steady fall in the height of the candle.
 All three provided a metaphor for time as something that flows continuously, and thus began to shape the way we think of time.
 Though their accuracy was never great, these devices not only provided a way to measure time without the need for the sun to be visible in the sky, they also provided the basis for a concept of time that did not depend upon the length of the day.
+The evolution of time measuring device was revolutionary and ever since the early days mankind has caused a revolution in some form or another.

 As humans we experience a revolution every now and then in our lifetime.
 In the field of technology, we had our **First Industrial Revolution** during the 1780-1840 period where we transitioned from hand made goods to automated